itsMrRobot/nac_enforcement_automation/README.md

 ## Prerequisites
 - Python 3.9+ installed.
 - Cisco Meraki Dashboard API key with access to the target organization/network.
- - Cisco ISE OpenAPI (3.x+) reachable at a base like `https://ise.example.com:443/api/v1`, with credentials that can manage Endpoint Identity Groups and Endpoints.
-Make sure OpenAPI is enabled on your ISE version.
+- Cisco ISE ERS API reachable (e.g., `https://ise.example.com:9060`), with credentials that can manage Endpoint Identity Groups and Endpoints.
+Make sure ERS is enabled on your ISE version.
 - (Optional) Ability to disable TLS verification for lab/self-signed ISE via `--insecure`.

 ## Setup (venv)